postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 ## Create a Postman collection

-These instructions assume you already have a Postman Collection with some tests.
-Run the collection in Postman.
-Here's an example of the output in Postman’s collection runner.
+For this example, you'll need a Postman collection that contains a few requests with tests.
+The collection used here has several intentionally failing tests to demonstrate the troubleshooting process.

-Some of the tests are failing intentionally in the screenshot to demonstrate the troubleshooting process.
+After you've created the collection, [export it as a JSON file](/docs/getting-started/importing-and-exporting-data/).

 ## Set up Jenkins